Enterprise AI Teams: Coping with a Fast-Changing World

 Understanding model performance is crucial to its success, as it drives a better understanding of the underlying data, as well as improved risk assessment.
 This is crucial for financial companies to accurately present models for regulatory evaluation, as well as for healthcare organizations as it allows healthcare workers and patients to better understand the diagnosis.

-One of the most powerful features of a mature enterprise AI platform is the ability to generate interpretable models that organizations can trust.
+One of the most powerful features of a mature AI Cloud platform is the ability to generate interpretable models that organizations can trust.
 This can be achieved with capabilities like prediction explanations and model blueprints, which offer complete transparency into the inner workings of a model and the data that is used to generate predictions.

 Looking into the Future